kyratrades/kyratrades.github.io/docs/videos/musicals.md

 where is your red schaaaf
 {: .label .label-blue }

+FORMAT
+: MOV `720p` `18.66 GB`

+CAST
-CAST: Ramin Karimloo (Jean Valjean), Will Swenson (Javert), Caissie Levy (Fantine), Samantha Hill (Cosette), Andy Mientus (Marius), Nikki M James (Éponine), Kyle Scatliffe (Enjolras), Cliff Saunders (Thénardier), Keala Settle (Madame Thénardier), Gaten Matarazzo (Gavroche)
+: Ramin Karimloo (Jean Valjean), Will Swenson (Javert), Caissie Levy (Fantine), Samantha Hill (Cosette), Andy Mientus (Marius), Nikki M James (Éponine), Kyle Scatliffe (Enjolras), Cliff Saunders (Thénardier), Keala Settle (Madame Thénardier), Gaten Matarazzo (Gavroche)

+NOTES
-NOTES: First preview.
+: First preview.
 It includes most of the show.
 Loud excited audience.
 Blind shot from stage right third row, with no zooms.
 Keala Settle sprained her ankle at some point between The Robbery and One Day More, resulting in her not being in One Day More and using a cane during Wedding Chorale/Beggars at the Feast.

 #### Les Misérables - Second Broadway Revival - March 8, 2014 (Preview)
 {: .no_toc .d-inline-block }